corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 {{< /note >}}

-### Step 10.
-Security: Package namespace handling
+### 10. Improve security: Package namespace handling

-Almost no apps will be affected by these changes, but they’re important to know about.
+Almost no CorDapps will be affected by these changes, but they’re important to know.

 There are two improvements to how Java package protection is handled in Corda 4:

-* Package sealing
+* Package sealing.
-* Package namespace ownership
+* Package namespace ownership.

 **Sealing.** App isolation has been improved.
 Version 4 of the finance CorDapps (*corda-finance-contracts.jar*, *corda-finance-workflows.jar*) is now built as a set of sealed and signed `.jar` files.
 This means classes in your own CorDapps cannot be placed under the following package namespace:  `net.corda.finance`